 You can also opt for both the lighting options mentioned above.
 This way you can maximise the amount of overhead lighting in a room without taking up any more space.

 These kinds of ceiling designs are dated in comparison to newer designs.
 They are also more than just intricate decorative designs on wall moulding.
 They are installed along the joints between ceilings and walls as a finishing touch as well as concealing cracks and water damage.
-However, these designs are more prevalent in themed restaurants or pre war homes.
+However, these designs are more prevalent in themed restaurants.

 #6: Carpentered false ceiling